National Conservative Party of South Africa: Ideology and policy

 The party was also formed on the principles of the Conservative Party of Andries Treurnicht but with a modern approach.

 Afrikaner self-determination is the core policy of the party, but that does not exclude other people of European descent, such as British South Africans, Irish, Portuguese, Greeks, Poles and Italians.
 They also focus on the protection of Afrikaner rights in today's South Africa.
 The ultimate goal of the party is external self-determination or secession from South Africa.

 The party did not take part in the 2019 national or provincial elections and has been deregistered.

 Schalkie van der Merwe was arrested together with his wife, Leoni van der Merwe, for conspiracy to commit murder on 23 February 2022.
 Leoni van der Merwe reportedly counted out the money for the hit wearing blue surgical gloves and wrapped up the money in an empty chips packet.

 Events

-The party organised a memorial on Friday 20 May 2016 at the place of the Church Street bomb in Pretoria, a terrorist attack by the military-wing of the African National Congress, the Umkhonto we Sizwe on 20 May 1983.
-A memorial stone was placed at the scene in memory of the lives that were lost on that day.

 In January 2019, leader Willie Cloete and a number of other members left to join Front National.